-I've asked Tracy Garrity, a colleague and an exceptional Event Producer, to write a series of 9 guest blogs on working with the best event production companies in the industry.
-When you have the best event production company working for you, it gives you the freedom to take care of other priorities.
+I've asked Tracy Garrity, a colleague and an exceptional Meeting Producer, to write a series of 9 guest blogs on working with the best meeting production companies in the industry.
+When you have the best meeting production company working for you, it gives you the freedom to take care of other priorities.
 But how do you know that you have the best?
 Below is the first in an 9-Part Series.

 - David Haneke

 Finding the right production company is a critical first step in putting together a successful meeting.
 There are a lot of good production companies out there.
 How do you determine which one is right for you?

 Begin with the end in mind.
 What will make the event successful in your mind, your boss’s mind and the minds of the attendees?
 Is there more than one audience?
 What do they need to learn, believe, feel and embrace

 when they leave the experience?
 You want to find a production company that will get in the trenches and work with you to achieve those goals.Next, consider the journey.
 There are several things to think about.
 Are there purchasing guidelines that your vendors must meet?
 How involved would you like to be in the creative process?
 How much time do you have to devote to the National Sales Meeting (NSM)?
 Are you looking to collaborate or do you want to have limited involvement with creative direction?
 How much access do you want to have to the production team, or would you prefer to deal with one point of contact?
 Are you a savvy buyer, or do you need a little guidance?
 What type of financial reporting do you require, and how frequently do you want updates?